 You have learnt that you don’t really count, it’s your mother that is important.
 What she needs is the attention and validation.
 She’s not concerned with how you feel about yourself.
 As such, there’s never going to be a time when you can shine and take centre stage.

 3. You can’t form meaningful relationships

 You have to be stable in your own mind to be able to form a meaningful relationship.
 If you don’t love yourself, how can you expect someone else to love you?
-Daughters of narcissistic mothers have never been shown what proper love is like.
+Narcissistic mothers have never shown their daughters what proper love is like.
 As a result, they don’t recognise it when it comes along.